-PRK Recovery and Side Effects
+PRK Recovery, Risks and Side Effects

 PRK surgery is a laser vision correction procedure that can permanently correct vision affected by myopic, hyperopic, and astigmatic refractive errors.
 The procedure is safe and effective; however, it is a surgical treatment and patients do need time to recover from the procedure.